Suu Kyi meets Obama, receives medal from Congress

 MYANMAR PRESIDENT ACKNOWLEDGED

-At her congressional medal ceremony, both Suu Kyi and Secretary of State Hillary Clinton acknowledged the presence in the audience of a minister representing Myanmar's president and the country's new ambassador in Washington.
+At her congressional medal ceremony, both Suu Kyi and Secretary of State Hillary Clinton acknowledged the presence in the audience of a minister representing Myanmar President Thein Sein and the country's new ambassador in Washington.

 "This task has been made possible by the reform measures instituted by President Thein Sein," said Suu Kyi in her acceptance speech.